Matthew Brabham: Road to Indy

 For 2012, Brabham joined Cape Motorsports with Wayne Taylor Racing, to compete in the U.S. F2000 National Championship.
-Brabham won the title over his teammate Spencer Pigot by seven points, capturing four wins from 11 podium finishes in the fourteen race season.
+Brabham won the title over his teammate Spencer Pigot by seven points, capturing four wins from eleven podium finishes in the fourteen race season.
 In doing so he won a $350,000 USD scholarship through the Road to Indy to race in the Star Mazda Championship in 2013.

 He signed to drive the No. 27 car for Andretti Autosport for the 2013 Star Mazda Championship.
 Brabham won the championship with two races remaining, capturing a series-record 11th win in his rookie season.
 Brabham's title secured a scholarship to compete in Indy Lights in 2014.

 Brabham remained with Andretti Autosport to challenge for the Indy Lights title in 2014.
-He won one race and collected four podiums and 10 top-fives in 14 races to finish fourth in the overall standings.
+He won one race and collected four podiums and ten top-fives in fourteen races to finish fourth in the overall standings.
 Brabham attributed his lower points finish than hoped to his lack of experience, having progressed through three levels of the Road to Indy in as many years, and his difficulties in adjusting to the series' use of Cooper Tires after mainly racing with Firestone.
 Financial issues prevented him from completing a second season in 2015.
-He won 18 of 47 career Road to Indy races (approximately 38.3 percent) from 2012 to 2015, the second highest winning percentage in the ladder's history behind Kyle Kirkwood's 62.5 percent as of 2021.
+He won eighteen of 47 career Road to Indy races (approximately 38.3 percent) from 2012 to 2015, the second highest winning percentage in the ladder's history behind Kyle Kirkwood's 62.5 percent as of 2021.

 In October 2021, Brabham rejoined Andretti's Indy Lights programme for the Chris Griffis Memorial Test at Indianapolis, during which he set the tenth-best time.
-Three months later, he formally committed to the 2022 Indy Lights season with the team; at 28 years of age, he was the oldest driver in the field.
+Three months later, he formally committed to the 2022 Indy Lights season with the team; at the age of 28, he was the oldest driver in the field.
 He won the season opener at St. Petersburg after passing teammate Christian Rasmussen, who ran out of fuel, on the penultimate lap.

 Formula E and IndyCar

 In November 2014, Brabham competed in the second round of the inaugural Formula E world championship in Putrajaya, Malaysia.
 He replaced Charles Pic for Andretti Autosport.
-At age 20 Brabham became the youngest driver to compete in Formula E.
+At the age of twenty, Brabham became the youngest driver to compete in Formula E.

 In 2016, Brabham made his Indianapolis 500 debut, driving the No. 61 for Pirtek Team Murray.
 He qualified 26th and finished 22nd.
 Although he has not run another IndyCar race as of 2021, he remains involved as the driver of IndyCar's two-seater for guests at race weekends.